IVC Filter Injury Attorneys

 Thousands of legal claims have already been filed against the manufacturers of certain IVC filters for poor design, failing to warn of risks, and other acts of negligence or worse.
 Many valid claims that have not yet been filed.
-In fact, many recipients of IVC filters are still unaware of that they may be at risk for injury and have valid legal claim.
+In fact, many IVC filter recipients are still unaware that they may be at risk for injury and have valid legal claims.

 As of October 2018, more than 9,000 lawsuits were filed in federal court against IVC filter manufacturers by individuals who have been injured because of the devices.

-Two of the top manufacturers of the IVC filters that are the subject of lawsuits are Cook Medical and Bard Peripheral Vascular, Inc. (a subsidiary of C.R.
+Two of the top manufacturers of the IVC filters named in the lawsuits are Cook Medical and Bard Peripheral Vascular, Inc. (a subsidiary of C.R.
 Bard).
-Studies have shown five IVC filters are prone to fail and injure the patient.
+Studies have shown at least five IVC filters are prone to fail and injure the patient.
 These five filters are Cooks Celect, Cooks Gunther Tulip, Bards G2 Express, Bards G2, and Bards Recovery filters.

 Compensation in an IVC Filter Lawsuit

 If you have received an IVC filter, you may be entitled to the following compensation: